thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-1/index.md

 In the modern day, we tap into the 'Survival' perspective whenever we have a basic need that is not being fulfilled and we can do something about it ourselves.

-Think about the last time you were truly starving, sleep deprived, or had to go to the washroom very badly.
+Think about the last time you were truly starving, sleep-deprived, or had to go to the washroom very badly.
 All we can do is to react to that situation, and if urgent enough, relieve ourselves at whatever cost.
-Long term exposure to this perspective can happen in impoverished communities where basic needs are hardly met.
+Long-term exposure to this perspective can happen in impoverished communities where basic needs are hardly met.

 ## Strengths and Challenges